 There is some information on the Founders of the Lodge and the Consecration.

-The UGLE constitution mandates our Lodge is a male institution.
+The UGLE constitution mandates our Lodge as a male institution.
 For ladies interested in Freemasonry – serving, retired or otherwise – we would be happy to make an introduction to HFAF.

 This page gives a short overview of the history of the Regiment.
-There are biographies of the eight members of the Lodge who have commanded the Regiment, biographies of a number of officers of the Regiment who also served the Lodge.
+There are biographies of the eight members of the Lodge who have commanded the Regiment together with biographies of a number of other officers of the Regiment who also served the Lodge.

-There are also paged on some of the key events in the history of the Regiment and the role played in those events by Brethren of this Lodge such as the South African or Boer War, the Hill 60 action during the First World War that saw the first Territorial VC awarded to a member of the Regiment, and the Defence of Calais in 1940 that allowed the evacuation of Dunkirk.
-There is also a page of those who were Interned as PoWs following the fall of Calais.
+There are also pages on some of the key events in the history of the Regiment and the role played in those events by Brethren of this Lodge such as the South African or Boer War, the Hill 60 action during the First World War that saw the first Territorial VC awarded to a member of the Regiment, and the Defence of Calais in 1940 that allowed the evacuation of Dunkirk.
+There is a page on those Brethren Interned as PoWs following the fall of Calais.

-There are also two historic images depicting officers of the Regiment in 1863 and 1915 that highlight the connections between the Lodge and the Regiment.
+There are several historic images depicting officers of the Regiment in 1863 and 1915 that highlight the connections between the Lodge and the Regiment.
 There is also a somewhat incomplete record of the uniforms of the Regiment.

-There is a page dedicated to the memory of those Brethren of the Lodge who gave their lives for their country, which also details those members of the Regiment who were members of other Lodges (whose biographies are held by another useful site of Masonic military history, the Masonic Great War Project).
-There is also some information on the memorials to the officers and Regiment.
+There is a page dedicated to the memory of those Brethren of the Lodge who gave their lives for their country, which details those members of the Regiment who were members of other Lodges and whose biographies are held by another useful site of Masonic military history, the Masonic Great War Project.
+There is also some information on the memorials to the Officers and Regiment.

-There are also suggestions for further reading for this with interests beyond the scope of this website.
+There are also some limited suggestions for further reading for those with interests beyond the extremely limited scope of this website.

 Family History & Individual Stories

-As noted above many of the pages link to individual biographies of member of the Lodge.
-There is a page that details many of the family connections of the members of the Lodge and Regiment,
+As noted above many of the pages have links to individual biographies of members of the Lodge.
+There is even a specific page that details many of the family connections of the members of the Lodge and Regiment.

 There are a number of fascinating stores behind what might otherwise simply be a list of names and we offer these snippets to see if we can tempt you to explore further:

 - The eminent Victorian civil engineer whose works remain visible, if often unnoticed in the Capital